-You let your cat out into the yard to bask in the sun and enjoy the fresh air… nut all he wants to do is chow down on your lovely lawn.
-Why is your cat eating grass, and is it something you should be worried about?
+You let your cat out into the yard to bask in the sun and enjoy the fresh air, but all he wants to do is chow down on your lovely lawn.
+Why is your cat eating grass, and should you be worried about it?

 If cats could talk, we’d love to ask them why they’re so eager to diverge from their carnivorous ways whenever they see fresh grass.
 But since they can’t tell us themselves, we’ll have to turn to science to find an explanation.